 New World.
 Terrestrial, sometimes a burrower

 Housing Needs: Terrestrial habitat.
 Will sometimes burrow.
 Provide a hide / shelter.
-Humidity needs are low.
-Dry substrate is needed.
+Humidity needs are low

 Temperament: This is a highly tolerant and calm species.
 They are slow to flick hairs.